Complaints Alleging Non-Compliance with the Standards

 (iv) Disclosure of any other channels the complainant is pursuing, including legal action.

-(v) A release authorizing the Consultant's Office to send a copy of the complaint to the dean of the law school.
+(v) A release authorizing the Office of the Managing Director to send a copy of the complaint to the dean of the law school.

 Process upon receipt of a complaint

-The Consultant or designee shall determine whether the complaint alleges facts that raise issues relating to an approved law school’s compliance with the Standards.
+The Managing Director or designee shall determine whether the complaint alleges facts that raise issues relating to an approved law school’s compliance with the Standards.
 This determination shall be made within six weeks of receiving the complaint.
-The Consultant or designee may request additional information from the complainant if appropriate.
-If the Consultant or designee concludes that the complaint does not raise issues relating to an approved school’s compliance with the Standards, the matter will be closed.
+The Managing Director or designee may request additional information from the complainant if appropriate.
+If the Managing Director or designee concludes that the complaint does not raise issues relating to an approved school’s compliance with the Standards, the matter will be closed.

 If a law school that is the subject of a complaint is due to receive a regularly scheduled sabbatical site visit within a reasonable amount of time after the complaint is received, usually within one year, the complaint may be handled as part of the sabbatical site visit.

-If the Consultant or designee determines that the complaint may raise possible compliance issues, the complaint shall be sent to the school and a response requested.
-The Consultant or designee ordinarily will request the dean of the school to respond within 30 days.
+If the Managing Director or designee determines that the complaint may raise possible compliance issues, the complaint shall be sent to the school and a response requested.
+The Managing Director or designee ordinarily will request the dean of the school to respond within 30 days.

-If the response from the school establishes that the school is not out of compliance with respect to the matters raised in the complaint, the Consultant or designee will close the matter.
+If the response from the school establishes that the school is not out of compliance with respect to the matters raised in the complaint, the Managing Director or designee will close the matter.

-If the school’s response does not establish that it is operating in compliance with the Standards on the matters raised by the complaint, the Consultant or designee, with the concurrence of the chairperson of the Accreditation Committee, may appoint a fact-finder to visit the school to investigate the issues raised by the complaint and the school’s response.
-The complaint, the school's response, and fact-finder’s report, if any, shall be referred to the Accreditation Committee and considered in the same manner as complaints and reviews that fall under Rule 13(a) of the Rules of Procedure.
+If the school’s response does not establish that it is operating in compliance with the Standards on the matters raised by the complaint, the Managing Director or designee, with the concurrence of the chairperson of the Accreditation Committee, may appoint a fact-finder to visit the school to investigate the issues raised by the complaint and the school’s response.
+The complaint, the school's response, and fact-finder’s report, if any, shall be referred to the Accreditation Committee for further action in accordance with the Rules.

 The person making the complaint will be notified promptly regarding the conclusion of the matter.
 The person filing the complaint will not be provided with a copy of the school’s response, if any, and will not receive any further report on the matter.

-There is no appeal to the Council or the Accreditation Committee, or elsewhere in the American Bar Association, in connection with a conclusion by the Consultant or designee that a complaint does not raise issues under the Standards.
+There is no appeal to the Council or the Accreditation Committee, or elsewhere in the American Bar Association, in connection with a conclusion by the Managing Director or designee that a complaint does not raise issues under the Standards.

 Complaints should be sent to:

-Office of the Consultant on Legal Education, American Bar Association, 321 N. Clark Street, 21st Floor, Chicago, IL 60654.
+Managing Director of Accreditation and Legal Education, American Bar Association, 321 N. Clark Street, 21st Floor, Chicago, IL 60654.

 Learn more about the Accreditation Process or the Standards and Rules of Procedure for Approval of Law Schools